rroehl/EC2StartStopInstances/README.md

 The product will allow the scheduling of the starting and stopping EC2 instances.
 The repo contains a Java Lambda function and CloudFormation JSON scripts to configure the Lambda function and schedule the starting and stopping of EC2 instances.

-The LambdaFunctionHandler class has five inputted parameters that are passed to it from the AWS scheduled event via the RequestClass:
+The LambdaFunctionHandler class has five inputed parameters that are passed to it from the AWS scheduled event via the RequestClass:
-    a.)instance - The instance ID to which the action will be applied ("i-004aa8aetd9736e2e"). b.)region - The AWS region in which it is installed ("us-east-2"). c.) action - Either "Stop" or "Start" action applied to the instance. d.) timewaitseconds - The time in seconds between the action being applied to the instance and when theinstance is tested to ensure that action is accomplished ( -- optional). e.) topicarn - The SNS ARN topic to which the notification is sent in the event the action is not accomplished in the defined period ("arn:aws:sns:us-east-2:638158650817:EmailTopic" -- optional).
+    a.)instance - The instance ID to which the action will be applied ("i-004aa8aetd9736e2e"). b.)region - The AWS region in which it is installed ("us-east-2"). c.) action - Either "Stop" or "Start" action applied to the instance. d.) timewaitseconds - The time in seconds between the action being applied to the instance and when the instance is tested to ensure that action is accomplished ( -- optional). e.) topicarn - The SNS ARN topic to which the notification is sent in the event the action is not accomplished in the defined period ("arn:aws:sns:us-east-2:638158650817:EmailTopic" -- optional).
-The handleRequest function will will either stop or start the instance, wait for a predefined period, and then check the the instance state.
+The handleRequest function will either stop or start the instance, wait for a predefined period, and then check the instance state.
 If this state is not set as defined by the action, a notification is sent to the SNS topic.
 The function will log to CloudWatch logs info and error messages, and will return the region and the instance ID via the ResponseClass (just for testing).

 The "stopstartEC2" CloudFormation script will configure the Lambda function and the IAM role and policy.
 The StopStartEC2InstancePolicy policy will permit the function to:
     a.)
 Create CloudWatch Group, Streams, and write to the logs.